michael2012z/BitBible/markdown/KJV/files/1Chr.md

 1. Now the sons of Reuben the firstborn of Israel, (for he was the firstborn; but, forasmuch as he defiled his father’s bed, his birthright was given unto the sons of Joseph the son of Israel: and the genealogy is not to be reckoned after the birthright.

-2. For Judah prevailed above his brethren, and of him came the chief ruler; but the birthright was Joseph’s:)chief…: or, prince
+2. For Judah prevailed above his brethren, and of him came the chief ruler; but the birthright was Joseph’s:)

 3. The sons, I say, of Reuben the firstborn of Israel were, Hanoch, and Pallu, Hezron, and Carmi.